Swedish telephone plugs & sockets

 A standard Swedish telephone plug carries one telephone line and has four flat metal pins and one plastic pin.
-The design is only used in Sweden and older installations in Iceland (RJ11 and a data/voice standard using an 8P8C modular connector are used in more recent buildings).
+The design is used only by Televerket (now Telia Company) in Sweden and older Póstur og Sími (now Síminn) installations in Iceland (RJ11 and a data/voice standard using an 8P8C modular connector are used in more recent buildings).
 Neither plug nor socket is compatible with other plugs and sockets.
 It is defined in Swedish Standard SS 455 15 50.

 Sockets connected in cascade

 When there is only one socket in a house or apartment, the incoming line is connected to the two lower receptacles and the upper receptacles are left unused.
 When a subscriber has more than one telephone socket, they typically are connected so that two telephones can not be connected to the telephone exchange at the same time.
 This is done by connecting the two upper receptacles of a socket to the lower receptacles of the next socket.
-When a connected telephone's handset is lifted the two twisted pair connections are separated, thus disconnecting any telephones downward in the chain.
+When a connected telephone's handset is lifted, the two twisted pair connections are separated, thus disconnecting any telephones downward in the chain.

 The plastic pin adds a presence function.
 When not inserted into a jack, the jack itself (mechanically) connects the incoming line to the next socket.

 The cascade topology makes installing a DSL splitter a matter of plugging it in the first socket since this socket provides both direct access to the PSTN and connections to the remaining sockets.

 Sockets connected in parallel

 When all sockets on a line are connected in parallel only the lower pins on a Swedish Standard plug (middle connectors on RJ-plugs) are used.
 This configuration was earlier not allowed due to Swedish law prohibiting the possibility of eavesdropping on a telephone line (and possibly also to limit each household's load on the exchange).
-Parallel connection of sockets are now allowed but can be considered bad practice by some, and makes DSL splitter installation more cumbersome.
+Parallel connection of sockets is now allowed but can be considered bad practice by some, and makes DSL splitter installation more cumbersome.
 The advantages include compatibility with foreign equipment and conference call-type communication.